Nike Five Forces Analysis & Recommendations (Porter’s Model)

 • Moderate number of suppliers (moderate force)

 This element of the Five Forces analysis shows that suppliers’ power is a low-priority issue for the sports shoes and clothing company.
-Nike’s organizational structure or corporate structure affects supply chain management and how suppliers use their bargaining power on the company.
-In relation, improving Nike’s corporate citizenship status may enhance relations with suppliers, who may want to improve their own corporate social responsibility statuses in collaboration with the company.
+Nike’s organizational structure (business structure) affects supply chain management and how suppliers use their bargaining power on the company.
+Moreover, improving Nike’s CSR and ESG strategy, stakeholder management, and corporate citizenship status may enhance relations with suppliers, who may want to improve their own corporate social responsibility statuses in collaboration with the company.

 Threat of Substitutes or Substitution (Moderate Force)